Evertras/bubble-table/README.md

 Border shape is customizable with a basic thick square default.

 Styles can be applied to columns, rows, and individual cells.
+Column style is applied first, then row, then cell when determining overrides.

 Can be focused to highlight a row and navigate with up/down (and j/k).
 These keys can be customized with a KeyMap.